universal-meaning-map/the-meaning-gap/A unifying perspective of entropy and probability.md

 # A unified perspective of entropy and probability

-*Entropy* is one of the most widely used and conceptually fragmented ideas in science.
-It appears across disciplines each offering different definitions while attempting to describe a similar underlying phenomenon.
-Because each field builds on its own assumptions, entropy often appears inconsistent across contexts, making its unifying principles harder to see.
+_Entropy_ appears across scientific disciplines, each defining it differently while pointing to a similar underlying idea.
+These definitions often seem inconsistent because each field formalizes entropy based on its own assumptions and modeling choices.
+As a result, the shared structure beneath them remains obscured.

-The [Quanta Magazine article](https://www.quantamagazine.org/what-is-entropy-a-measure-of-just-how-little-we-really-know-20241213/) provides good background for this work.
-It explores this tension by tracing how entropy has evolved historically across disciplines.
-It highlights the conceptual ambiguity that arises when entropy is treated both as a physical property and as a measure of ignorance or uncertainty, depending on the framework.
+This [Quanta Magazine article](https://www.quantamagazine.org/what-is-entropy-a-measure-of-just-how-little-we-really-know-20241213/) provides helpful background for this work.
+It traces how entropy has evolved across disciplines and highlights the ambiguity that arises when it is treated as both a physical property and a measure of uncertainty, depending on the framework.

-In this work, I introduce a conceptual framework that unifies entropy and probability as *phenomena*.
+In this work, I introduce a conceptual framework that unifies entropy and probability as _phenomena_.
 While the focus is on information theory and statistical mechanics, the framework is extensible to other forms of entropy.
-Rather than treating these interpretations as analogous, it reveals them as expressions of the same underlying structure grounded in the relationship between *priors* and *possibilities*.
+Rather than treating these interpretations as analogous, it reveals them as expressions of the same underlying structure grounded in the relationship between _priors_ and _possibilities_.

-The first part: **Phenomena** defines entropy and probability as relationships between *priors* and *possibilities*, and introduces the core components that shape them.
+The first part: **Phenomena** defines entropy and probability as relationships between _priors_ and _possibilities_, and introduces the core components that shape them.

 - Entropy and probability exist as phenomena before measurement.
 They represent relationships that exist in reality independent of our attempts to quantify them.
-- As phenomena, entropy and probability describe the relationship between *priors* and *possibilities*.
-They differ only in specificity: *probability* concerns a specific possibility, while *entropy* concerns any possibility within the defined space of possibilities.
+- As phenomena, entropy and probability describe the relationship between _priors_ and _possibilities_.
+They differ only in specificity: _probability_ concerns a specific possibility, while _entropy_ concerns any possibility within the defined space of possibilities.
-- *Possibilities* emerge from *constraints* imposed on an otherwise unrestricted reality.
+- _Possibilities_ emerge from _constraints_ imposed on an otherwise unrestricted reality.
 This framing unifies how possibility spaces are defined across frameworks.
-- *Priors* are anything that informs.
+- _Priors_ are anything that informs.
 Frameworks, inference mechanisms, symbolic representations, and formulas all emerge from priors.
 For entropy and probability to be well defined, priors must be comprehensive.

 The second part: **Measure** examines how phenomena are transformed into symbolic quantities.
 It shows how this process is not neutral but shaped by priors embedded in the modeling framework, representation, and inference process.